 Year 1 - Develop your skills and build your work experience

 Your first year at university is an ideal time to gain work experience - we recommend around 80 hours which is around 3 hours a week during term time.
 Having work experience will make it easier for you to gain further work experience in Year 2.
 This experience doesn't have to be directly linked to your degree subject or paid.
 The crucial thing for employers is that it demonstrates your initiative and skills such as organisation, flexibility and business awareness.
-Visit our new page opportunities for first-years for information of schemes you can apply to.
+Visit our opportunities for first-years page for information of schemes you can apply to.

 Attend the Freshers’ FairJoining clubs and societies is a great way to show on your CV that you have been actively involved with university life.
 Employers aren’t just looking for academics – they want real people with interests and skills, so do something you enjoy or try something you have never done before.
 At the same time this will help you develop skills such as communication, teamworking and negotiation.
 You can also find out about volunteering opportunities on campus and in the local area.